uviclibraries/html-css/act-3.md

   - Valid: `color:blue;`
 - Note that CSS is written with USA spelling, so it's "color" not "colour".
 - A declaration block can hold multiple properties.
 Each property should be on its own line because it makes the block easy to read.
-- Technically, it does not matter what order we place our delcarations.
+- Technically, it does not matter what order we place our declarations.
 Modern computers and browsers read CSS very quickly.
 However, if you had a large CSS file, with hundreds of declarations, page-load times can be affected and it will be important to keep your CSS tidy and easy to read.
 - For reasons of speed, readability, and more, web developers typically use a variety of CSS best practices, which you will encounter eventually if you carry on in web development.
 - Here is an example of a well formed CSS "ruleset" (which contains the selector, declarations, properties, and values):